Residence permit: Applying for an extension to pursue highly qualified employment

 Procedure

-- During the appointment, your application will be accepted and your supporting documents will be checked (please bring these with you to the appointment).
+- During the appointment, your application will be accepted and your supporting documents will be reviewed (please bring these with you to the appointment).
 Your fingerprints will be taken for the issuance of the EU Blue Card.

 Remark